xu-cheng/latex/README.md

 ## License

-This work is under the [license of MIT](https://github.com/xu-cheng/latex/blob/master/LICENSE).
-The building result is under the [license of LPPL](http://latex-project.org/lppl/).
+This work is under the [license of LPPL](https://github.com/xu-cheng/latex/blob/master/LICENSE).